 Mary Vancura, Principal Engineer

-PE in Minnesota, Iowa, Florida, Texas, and Washington
+PE in Minnesota, Iowa, Florida, Michigan, South Carolina, Texas, and Washington

 Mary is a principal at Beton, and a civil engineer with experience in structural engineering, municipal engineering, construction inspection, construction project management, and concrete testing.
 She has worked for more than 10 years learning how chemistry and chemical engineering principles are essential to understanding how concrete works and why it fails.
 Her expertise is in developing thermal control plans, failure analysis, durability testing, life cycle modeling.
 She is also adept in using statistical analysis to evaluate the efficacy of construction quality control and quality assurance testing.

 She earned a B.S. in Civil Engineering from Gonzaga University, and a Masters and Ph.D. in Civil Engineering from the University of Minnesota.
 Vancura also has an MBA from Augsburg College, Minneapolis.